ros2/design/articles/content_filtering.md

 #### Action

 - Action Server
-  Nothing needs to be changed, even with ContentFilteredTopic it should not be aware of that, just publishes feedback and status message, the rest will be taken care by rmw_implementation. if rmw_implementation does not support ContentFilteredTopic, filtering process is done by subscriber side which is Action Client.
+  Nothing needs to be changed, even with ContentFilteredTopic it should not be aware of that, just publishes feedback and status message, the rest will be taken care by rmw_implementation. if rmw_implementation does not support ContentFilteredTopic, filtering process is done by subscriber side which is Action Client as it does now.

 - Action Client
   User interface(rclcpp and rclpy) should not be changed, everything can be integrated into internal implementation.
 It will check if ContentFilter is supported by rmw_implementation internally.
-If ContentFilter is supported by rmw_implementation, create ContentFilteredTopic internally based on ActionClient ID (uuid) so that no need to filter goal id. (saying there will be no unknown goal id event.)
-But w/o ContentFilter [current filtering](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp_action/include/rclcpp_action/client.hpp#L536-L553) needs to stay since there would be unnecessary message from publisher.At [send_goal_request](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp_action/include/rclcpp_action/client.hpp#L352-L388), it will set the filter_expression and expression_parameters based on goal id.
-The goal handler might have multiple goal ids, so that get current filtering configuration, modify and set new filtering configuration. (the finalization is also needed when goal id is being unregistered from goal handler.)
+If ContentFilter is supported by rmw_implementation, create ContentFilteredTopic internally based on ActionClient ID (uuid) so that no need to filter goal id. (technically there will be no unknown goal id event.)
+But w/o ContentFilter [current filtering](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp_action/include/rclcpp_action/client.hpp#L536-L553) needs to stay just in case, there would be unnecessary message from publisher or different rmw_implementation which does not support ContentFilteredTopic is used on Action Server side.
+At [send_goal_request](https://github.com/ros2/rclcpp/blob/99286978f92c30fe171313bf0785d6b6272c3257/rclcpp_action/include/rclcpp_action/client.hpp#L352-L388), it will set the filter_expression and expression_parameters based on goal id.
+The goal handler might have multiple goal ids, so that get current filtering configuration, modify and set new filtering configuration. (the un-registration is also needed when goal id is being unregistered from goal handler.)

 #### Parameter Event